Expensify/App/docs/articles/expensify-classic/bank-accounts-and-payments/payments/Receive-and-Pay-Bills.md

 ### 1. ACH Bank-to-Bank Transfer

-Fast and fee-free, this method requires a connected [[business bank account](https://help.expensify.com/articles/expensify-classic/bank-accounts-and-payments/bank-accounts/Connect-US-Business-Bank-Account)].
+Fast and fee-free, this method requires a connected [business bank account](https://help.expensify.com/articles/expensify-classic/bank-accounts-and-payments/bank-accounts/Connect-US-Business-Bank-Account).

 **How to Pay via ACH:**
-1. Log in to your [[Expensify web account](https://www.expensify.com/)].
+1. Log in to your [Expensify web account](https://www.expensify.com/).
 2. Find the bill on the Home or Reports page.
 3. Click **Pay** and select the ACH option.